 If you are in town, you might want to turn a yard into a garden by replacing your lawn with food production.

-Grow bags and containers can be also used with good soil to grow food.
+Grow bags and containers can be also used, filled with good soil to grow food in.

-If you are out in the country, check out convert a hayfield into a garden.
+If you are out in the country, check out converting a hayfield into a garden.
 What works for a hayfield basically works for any field.
-For beginner gardeners, we always recommend to start small and expand as you gain experience.
+For beginner gardeners, we always recommend starting small and expanding as you gain experience.

 Soil Preparation